 Summary of Impact Analysis Resource Area Proposed Action No Action Aesthetics Minor short-term and long-term, direct adverse impact.
 Minor short-term direct adverse visual impacts during construction (heavy machinery, land disturbance, and dust).
 Minor long-term direct adverse aesthetic impacts to properties adjacent to the Site as a result of the cemetery expansion.
 Current undeveloped wooded areas would be replaced by the cemetery.
 Cemetery expansion would be designed in concert with the natural topography and features and would have low visual impact, consistent with the existing cemetery development.
 Cemetery design would include unimproved buffers and/or berms along boundaries with adjacent residences.
 No impact.
 Air Quality Minor short-term and long-term, direct adverse and beneficial impacts.
 Minor short-term direct adverse impact due to construction dust and particulate matter managed through BMPs.
 Minor local long-term direct adverse impacts due to vehicle emissions from visitors to the cemetery.
 Regional long-term reduction in vehicle emissions from visitors traveling to more distant cemeteries (beneficial impact).
-Indirect long-term impacts associated with vehicular air emissions as Veterans travel
+Indirect long-term impacts associated with vehicular air emissions as Veterans travel greater distances to other national cemeteries.

 Summary of Impact Analysis Resource Area Proposed Action No Action Cultural Resources No impact.
 No archaeological resources identified at the Site and no historic properties would be affected.
 WA SHPO concurred with VA's No Adverse Effect determination.
 No impact.
 Geology and Soils Minor short-term direct adverse impact.
 Minor short-term direct adverse soil erosion and sediment impacts during cemetery construction managed through BMPs.
 No impact.
 Hydrology and Water Quality Minor short-term direct adverse impact.
 Minor short-term direct adverse stormwater runoff impacts during cemetery construction managed through BMPs.
-Cemetery would be designed in concert with the current drainage patterns and would include stormwater retention within the cemetery with no/negligible long-term water quality impact.
+Cemetery would be designed in concert with the current drainage patterns and would include stormwater retention within the cemetery.
+A minimum 100-foot-wide buffer of undisturbed land would be maintained along the tributary to Jenkins Creek as recommended by WSDE.
+Negligible long-term water quality impact.
 No impact.
 Wildlife and Habitat Minor short-term and long-term direct adverse impact.
 Minor short-term direct adverse impact during construction.
 Site provides potential nesting habitat for olive-sided flycatcher, rufous hummingbird, and western screech-owl (protected by the Migratory Bird Treaty Act).
 Vegetation clearing would be conducted outside the nesting seasons for these birds (March through August) or a nest survey would be conducted by a qualified biologist prior to clearing.
 Minor long-term direct adverse impact as mostly wooded and vegetated land would be cleared for the cemetery.
 Environmentally sensitive areas (wetlands and tributary to Jenkins Creek) would not be disturbed.
+A minimum 100-foot-wide buffer of undisturbed land would be maintained along the tributary to Jenkins Creek as recommended by WSDE.
 No impact.